Filter Options

 8-Day Uganda Gorilla Trekking & Safari Tours

 No matter how many safaris you’ve done elsewhere in Africa, Uganda offers something fresh and different.
-True, like most other safari destinations, this lush equatorial country incorporates some excellent savannah reserves and is home to all the Big Five.
+True, like most other safari destinations, this lush equatorial country has some excellent savannah reserves and is home to all the Big Five (lion, leopard, buffalo, elephant and rhino).
 But what makes Uganda stand out is its wealth of forest-associated wildlife: gorillas, chimps, a dozen or so monkey species, and a long list of birds that cannot easily be seen elsewhere.
-As a result, you’ll experience plenty of variety on a well-organized 8-day Uganda safari: gorilla and chimp trekking through the jungle, boat trips on tropical waterways alive with hippos, and game drives in search of lions and elephants are just some of the highlights of this diverse land.
+As a result, you’ll experience plenty of variety on a well-organized 8-day Uganda safari.
+Gorilla and chimp trekking through the jungle, boat trips on tropical waterways alive with hippos, and game drives in search of lions and elephants are just some of the highlights of this diverse land.

 Selected filters: